-The food and beverage analysis indicated that the Bexley PMA could support up to an 21,500 square feet of restaurant space.
-This is before the 12,000 square feet of restaurant space that is planned for The Fitzgerald.
-However, restaurant spending from new residents at The Fitzgerald is estimated to add an additional \$1.2 million, which could support up to 3,000 additional square feet of restaurant space.
+The food and beverage analysis indicated that the Bexley PMA could support up to an additional 21,500 square feet of restaurant space, especially for full and limited service restaurants.
+The analysis also found that the supply of drinking places (serving alcohol beverages predominantly) and snack and non-alcoholic beverage bars is currently sufficient.
+Note that this is before accounting for the 12,000 square feet of restaurant space that is planned for The Fitzgerald.
+At the same time, new residents at The Fitzgerald are estimated to add an additional \$1.2 million of restaurant spending, which could support up to 3,000 additional square feet of restaurant.